Haybu/spring-boot-actuator-rsocket-proxy/README.md

 *   to read a client health by path name parameter, the route would look like: `actuator.health.read.name`.
 The parameter name and value would be passed via the request object.

+A sub-module sample `sample-proxy-client` is provided to see a client in action.

 ### Actuator Proxy

 I am putting a docker image together and plan to publish it soon.
 Meanwhile, you can run the main class on the `proxy-server` sub-module.